 Giving from resources that may become available as debt obligations are fulfilled.

 Donor Advised Fund Giving (DAF):

 You can give all types of assets into a DAF (cash, stocks, real estate) and receive an income tax deduction at the time of donation.
-If you do not already have a DAF, you can set up a Giving Fund through National Christian Foundation, and choose The Well Community Church as the recipient of these assets.
-Please contact our Finance office for more information or visit ncfgiving.com.
+If you do not already have a DAF, you can set up a Giving Fund through National Christian Foundation and choose The Well Community Church as the recipient of these assets.
+Contact our Finance office for more information or visit ncfgiving.com.

 Appreciated Asset Giving:

-Giving appreciated assets to the church such as stocks, bonds, a home, a vacation home, a rental property, commercial property, land, or business interests (ownership in closely-held business).
+Giving appreciated assets to the church, such as stocks, bonds, a home, a vacation home, a rental property, commercial property, land, or business interests (ownership in a closely held business).
 Allowing the church to sell the asset potentially eliminates capital gains tax, which may provide significant savings for the giver and increase the after-tax proceeds for the gift.
-Please contact our Finance office for more information on how to give appreciated assets.
+Contact our Finance office for more information on how to give appreciated assets.

-Giving through planned options is varied.
-They may include such gifts to the church as part of an estate through bequests, life insurance beneficiary designations, individual retirement account (IRA) beneficiary designations, and retirement plan beneficiary designations.
-Other options may include charitable gift annuities, charitable lead trusts, charitable remainder trusts, and charitable remainder annuity trusts.
-To ensure planned giving addresses the needs of your family and accommodates your charitable desires, please contact our Finance office to explore the resources that are available to you.
+Planned giving options vary.
+They may include such gifts to the church as part of an estate through bequests, life insurance beneficiary designations, and retirement plan beneficiary designations.
+For those taking Required Minimum Distributions (RMDs) from an eligible retirement plan, you might consider giving a gift to the church directly from the retirement plan through a Qualified Charitable Distribution, which offers potential tax savings.
+Other options may include the use of charitable gift annuities or charitable trusts.
+To ensure planned giving addresses the needs of your family and accommodates your charitable desires, contact our Finance office to explore the options and resources that are available to you.